franzflasch/REM/README.md

 rem ARCH="avr" MACH="atmega168" PROJECT_FOLDER="package" package:msglib_test:depends_chain_print
 ```

+## Generating a "remfile"
-## It is also possible to generate a package specific "remfile", in which all infos about the package and its dependencies are stored.
+It is also possible to generate a package specific "remfile", in which all infos about the package and its dependencies are stored.
 This should increase the speed of the whole build process, as it is not needed to reparse all recipes when starting a new build.
 ```Shell
 rem ARCH="arm" MACH="stm32f3" VERBOSE=1 WORKDIR=../../../../Desktop/rem_workdir PROJECT_FOLDER="package test_project" package:test_project:remfile_generate
 ```